Funcan/blog-template/public/posts/leavingHPE/post.md

 #### Onwards and Upwards

-After a fair amount of hunting round, I'm therefore off to join [Groupon](https://www.groupon.ie/) in their infrastructure team.
+After a fair amount of hunting round, I'm off to join [Groupon](https://www.groupon.ie/) in their infrastructure team.
 I'll be working on migrating live production workloads onto Kubernetes, which should bring some new and interesting challenges.
 I wish all my former